-It’s worth talking here about how A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Fifth Edition covers project change management because it’s not as intuitive as you might think.
-The PMBOK® Guide includes a process called ‘Control Scope’ in the Project Scope Management section and this is a great place to start.
+A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Sixth Edition's coverage project change management is worth mentioning because it’s not as intuitive as you might think.
+The "PMBOK Guide" includes excellent starter guidelines in the form of a process called ‘Control Scope’ in the Project Scope Management section.
 However, the change management process on projects needs to be handled in a more integrated way, and that is reflected in the text.
-PMBOK® Guide users should also refer to the Perform Integrated Change Control process because this sets out how everything links together.
+"PMBOK Guide" users should also refer to the Perform Integrated Change Control process as it sets out clearly how everything links together in the larger landscape.

-For the purposes of becoming a PMP you need to understand how the PMBOK® Guide covers change management as that is what you will be examined on.
-However, you should bear in mind that the change management process you actually use on your projects needs to be integrated, easy to follow and practical.
+For the purposes of becoming a PMP, it's important to understand how the "PMBOK Guide" covers change management as it will be a part of your examination.
+But bear in mind that the change management process you'll actually use on projects needs to be integrated, easy to follow and practical.

-Your project team is critical to the success of your project, so it helps to have them onside when you are managing changes on your project.
+The project team is critical to the success of any project, so it helps to have them actively engaged when managing changes to the process.

-Here are 5 ways that you can help them quickly come to terms with the project change management process.
+Here are five ways that you can help your team quickly come to terms with the project change management process:

-1. Talk about changes.
-Let them know that change on projects is normal and that they should expect it.
+1. Be open about changes.
+Let your team know that change on projects is expected.

-2. Share the process.
-Above we’ve talked about the change management process, but this doesn’t come naturally to everyone.
-Your team members won’t know what to do and what is expected of them unless you tell them.
-Set up a briefing to go through the process with them, and let them know what their role in it will be.
+2. Be open about the process.
+The change management process discussed here doesn’t come naturally to everyone.
+Most team members won’t know what is expected of them until they've been advised.
+Set up a briefing to go through the process with them, and let each know what their role is in its execution.

 4. Be there to help.
-A new way of working takes some time to bed in.
-If you have previously managed project change in an informal way (or not at all) then a change to a formal process might take a while to become ‘the way we do things around here’.
-Tell the team that you are there to help them if they want to run something past you.
+A new way of working takes time to successfully integrate.
+If you have previously managed project change in an informal way (or not at all) then change to a formal process might take a while to become "the way we do things around here".
+Let the team know that you are there to help them if they need to run something past you.

 5. Don’t be afraid to say no. Not all changes are sensible proposals.
 Let your team know that if they feel strongly about a change not being the right thing for the project at this time that you will stand by them in that conversation with the change requestor.